Mynampally Hanumanth Rao

-Mynampally Hanumanth Rao is an Indian politician.
-He is an MLA representing the Malkajgiri constituency in the Telangana Legislative Assembly.
-He is also a general secretary and the district president for Greater Hyderabad in his party Telangana Rashtra Samithi.
+Mynampally Hanumanth Rao (born January 10, 1966) is an Indian politician and former MLA representing the Malkajgiri constituency in the Telangana Legislative Assembly.
+He resigned from Bharat Rashtra Samithi (BRS) and joined Indian National Congress on 29 September 2023.

 Political career

 Hanumanth Rao was twice elected as a Member of the Legislative Assembly.
-First from Ramayampet (constituency abolished in 2009) in 2008 and then from Medak in 2009.
+First from Ramayampet (constituency abolished in 2009) in 2008 and then from Medak in 2009 from TDP.
 In 2014, he contested the Malkajgiri Lok Sabha seat as a Telangana Rashtra Samithi candidate and finished in second place.
+He was the President of the Greater Hyderabad Telangana Rashtra Samithi from 2014 to 2016.

 He was unanimously elected as an MLC from MLAs Quota on 5 March 2017.

 On 12 December 2018, he resigned from his Member of Legislative Council position after he won the Malkajgiri Assembly Constituency as a Member of Legislative Assembly third time with a majority of 74,000 votes.

+Rao tendered his resignation to BRS party on 22 September 2023.
+Later, he, and his son Rohit Rao, joined the Indian National Congress and Hanumantha Rao was nominated to contest on INC ticket from Malkajgiri in the party's first list.
+He lost the general election in 2023.